VS

 Both vehicles offer seating for 5 people.

-In curb weight, Mercedes E Class is minimal lighter – 1810 kg compared to 1930 kg.
+In terms of curb weight, Mercedes E Class is marginally lighter – 1,810 kg compared to 1,930 kg.
 The difference is around 120 kg.

-In terms of boot space, the BMW X3 offers hardly perceptible more room – 570 L compared to 540 L. That’s a difference of about 30 L.
+Looking at boot space, the BMW X3 offers barely more boot space – 570 L compared to 540 L. That’s a difference of about 30 L.

-When it comes to payload, Mercedes E Class somewhat takes the win – 640 kg compared to 570 kg.
+When it comes to payload, the Mercedes E Class carries slightly more – 640 kg compared to 570 kg.
 That’s a difference of about 70 kg.

 Mercedes E Class